- Among the list of attribute-based encryption topics covered on this page:

 In practice, most ABAC implementations are at the software and system level, not the data level.
 NTT Research believes attributed-based encryption is an effective way to achieve ABAC while protecting the data level and providing a more granular level of control.
 Security schemes that only address the applications and systems layer, as well as physical and virtual perimeter, are subject to data leaks.
 Only by protecting the data layer can companies be assured no data will be leaked even if they should suffer a breach.

-In 2018, the EU’s ETSI Technical Committee on Cybersecurity issued two specifications for using attribute-base encryption to protect personal data:
+In 2018, the EU’s ETSI Technical Committee on Cybersecurity issued two specifications for using attribute-based encryption to protect personal data:

 - ETSI TS 103 458 provides a specification for applying attribute-based encryption to personally identifiable information (PII) and personal data protection on IoT devices, WLAN, cloud and mobile services.